wassila11/Personal_Blog/content/post/eWPTXv2/index.md

 - ine
 ---

-# Unlocking CyberSkills: Ultimate Guide to Acing the eWPTXv2 Certification

 ### Introduction

 The eWPTXv2 *(eLearnSecurity Web Application Penetration Tester eXtreme)* certification is an advanced certification in web application penetration testing.
 It's basically a demonstration of a black box penetration test where you can asses your skills in enumeration, vulnerability assessment, filters bypass and report generation.

 I hope this article can provide you with some useful pointers to kickstart your journey in succeeded your eWPTXv2 certificate, and get familiar with some of the techniques needed.